 It seems I have served in some capacity of ministry my entire life, and I have never felt lonely in ministry… until now.

 My ministry role has changed.
 I am no longer a volunteer/team member.
-I am the Team Pastor (and the Lead Pastor’s wife).
+I share the lead role with my husband.
 Jon and I started this church together, and everything we are seems to be poured into it.
 Starting a new church is a lot like having a newborn at home while already having older kids too.

 We are the ones who hear and see everything that needs to be done to keep it running and healthy.
 We are the ones that eat, sleep (when we can), and breathe the life of the church.
 We counsel, we listen, we cry, we pray, we work with our hands, we study, we prepare, we meet, and we dream for the church.